-- Policy a.
-Program the establishment of facilities through the county's CIP - Policy b.
-Before acceptance into the CIP, all projects should be reviewed to ensure they align with the policies, objectives and goals of the Comprehensive Plan. - Policy c.
-Follow adopted public facility standards to identify facility requirements associated with level of need, appropriate quantity and size, and relationship to population.
+- Policy b.
+When planning and funding facilities, consider equitable distribution of facilities to meet the different needs of individuals and communities. - Policy c.
+Before acceptance into the CIP, all projects should be reviewed to ensure they align with the policies, objectives and goals of the Comprehensive Plan. - Policy d.
+Follow adopted public facility standards to identify facility requirements associated with level of need, appropriate quantity and size, and relationship to population. - Policy e.

-- Policy d.
-When planning and funding facilities, consider equitable distribution of facilities to meet the different needs of individuals and communities. - Policy e.
 Prioritize projects that align with an agency's adopted strategic plans, needs assessments and/or master plans.
-These projects should align with the Countywide Strategic Plan and Comprehensive Plan. - Policy f.
-Encourage the use of metrics and data to assess the need for new or expanded facility development as part of the review of the CIP and review established CIP project criteria. - Policy g.
+All projects should generally align with countywide strategic plans and the Comprehensive Plan. - Policy f.
+Encourage the use of metrics and data to assess the need for new or expanded facilities as part of the review of the CIP and review established CIP project criteria. - Policy g.
 The Department of Planning and Development and the Department of Management and Budget should work to identify links between the CIP, County infrastructure, service needs, and land use planning.
 The linkage would reflect anticipated and funded CIP projects in the Comprehensive Plan.
-These links will help inform the public, assist in public facilities review, and facilitate a better understanding of the CIP as a tool to implement the Comprehensive Plan - Policy h.
+These links will help inform the public, assist in public facilities review, and facilitate a better understanding of the CIP as a tool to implement the Comprehensive Plan. - Policy h.
 Ensure adequate maintenance of existing facilities. - Policy i.
 Staff should review established maintenance classifications and prioritization levels for assessing facility and infrastructure conditions and ensure that the highest priority infrastructure replacement and upgrade project needs are identified by each agency and FCPS annually.
-The CIP should provide the Board with a clear and County-wide integrated view of the scale and scope of unmet infrastructure replacement and upgrade needs.
+The CIP should provide the Board with a clear and countywide integrated view of the scale and scope of unmet infrastructure replacement and upgrade needs.